edgelesssys/contrast/dev-docs/security-overview.md

 #### 2. Kernel and initramfs initialization

-- `QEMU` boots the kernel via [`OMVF`](https://github.com/tianocore/tianocore.github.io/wiki/OVMF) which executes the inititalization process of `initramfs`, a minimal filesystem used during the initial boot phase.
+- `QEMU` boots the kernel via [`OMVF`](https://github.com/tianocore/tianocore.github.io/wiki/OVMF) which executes the initialization process of `initramfs`, a minimal filesystem used during the initial boot phase.
 - The `initramfs` initialization procedure parses parameters provided via the kernel command line.
 The command line includes:
   - Explicit instructions for the boot sequence, system initialization, and filesystem mounts.
   - The `dm-verity` hash, used to verify the integrity of the root filesystem.